Request a Quote Today

 Ensuring Your Incubator Works Properly

 We discussed monitoring temperature.
-While a temperature monitoring system is essential to the success of your incubators, they should be calibrated from time to time as well.
+While a lab temperature monitoring system is essential to the success of your incubators, they should be calibrated from time to time as well.
 For reproducible results, calibration should be carried out at the usual operating temperature.
 For incubators used in important or sensitive experiments, you should also consider arranging calibration by an external agency on an annual basis.